 - According to medicalbillersandcoders.com, “the coding system saw an upgrade in October 2015 through transition to International Classification of Disease (ICD-10).
 This new ICD-10 has approximately 69,823 codes & 71,924 procedure codes.
 Additionally, 140,000 new codes have been added to the list.”

 It is a question of time before the entire healthcare industry embraces the benefits of data mining and slowly but surely, the trend seems to be setting in.

 While the benefits are countless, there are also certain challenges that industry experts are facing when it comes to the adoption of data mining.
 The reliance on automated systems may subject certain providers to random audits and investigations that may not be necessary or justified.
 The sole dependence on data analytic techniques to identify providers who are undertaking wrongdoing, purely based on exclusive data seems unfair to many professionals.

 In a nutshell, the challenges toward the implementation of data mining include:

-The healthcare industry is experiencing a revolution, one the likes of which have never been witnessed in the past.
-The crux of this revolution involves the adoption of data mining strategies to systematize the medical coding and billing industry within this panorama.
-Healthcare professionals no longer need to rely on manual audits and complicated procedures to identify misdoing and malpractices among the healthcare providers.
+The healthcare industry is experiencing a revolution, one of which has never been witnessed in the past.
+The crux of this revolution involves adopting data mining strategies to systematize the medical coding and billing industry within this panorama.
+Healthcare professionals can now rely on healthcare payment systems.
+There is no longer a need to rely on manual audits and complicated procedures to identify misdoing and malpractices among healthcare providers.